sowcow/blog/content/posts/special-operation.md

 Anyway future will judge all decision makers involved in that.

+(UPD: I assume this was meant not for actual random people but to show availability and to have stuff for more trained ones who would come later) (Also there are vidoes of Arestovich talking directly with no BS about this war happening a couple of years before it happened so some preparation may be already there)

 Anyway he started being interesting to me.
 Because the situation does not leave good options.
 So it is either a disaster or maybe actually some level-up opportunity.